keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 ## Common Questions

-* If i choose a custom action, where will it be run ?
+* If I choose a custom action, where will it be run?

   The alerting engine will send the custom action do all processes that have gone above the treshold automatically, you can't configure which process will receive it or not.

-* I filter by the application name and i received multiples emails at the same time for the same name, how is that possible ?
+* I filter by the application name and i received multiples emails at the same time for the same name, how is that possible?

   If you have an application is on multiple server or even if the application is in cluster mode, you will receive an different alert for each process on every server that match the alert's condition.

-* Can i do a specific query like in Graphana for example ?
+* Can I do a specific query like in Graphana for example?

   No and currently we don't plan to make our engine more customizable.